 ABC CIRCUIT THORONG PASS

-Annapurna Circuit Thorong Pass – From thick fir and rhododendron forests to the harsh, thin atmosphere of the Tibetan plateau the ethnic groups encountered, lowland Hindu and highland Buddhist, are as varied as the landscape.
+Annapurna Circuit Thorong La Pass – From thick fir and rhododendron forests to the harsh, thin atmosphere of the Tibetan plateau the ethnic groups encountered, lowland Hindu and highland Buddhist, are as varied as the landscape.
 From the dizzying heights of the Thorong La Pass (5416m), highest point of Annapurna circuit trek, line upon line of snow ridges stretch before you whilst below lies the sub-tropical Kali Gandaki Gorge a busy pilgrimage and trade route controlled by Thakali and Mustang tribes.
 The highest pass is Thorong La Pass that height is 5416 meters.
 From that, we can reach the famous temple of Muktinath, sacred place for Hindu and Buddhist peoples to believe that get liberation from when we died, in Nepali word "moksha मोक्ष ".

 Royal Mountain trekking also offers these Annapurna packages at budget cost.
-Annapurna Ghorepani Poon Hill Trekking, Annapurna Khayer Lake Trekking, Annapurna Ghorepani Poon Hill Trekking.
+Annapurna Ghorepani Poon Hill Trekking and Annapurna Khayer Lake Trekking.